Fall Gardening Checklist

 - continue watering trees and shrubs until the ground freezes (trees and shrubs that are deprived of water now will be easily stressed over winter)

-- rack and compost fallen leaves
+- rake and compost fallen leaves

 - remove dead annuals from garden beds after frost